cryptochainery/cryptochainery.github.io..minima/blockchain-tutorials/what-is-hashing-cryptography-used-in-bitcoin-blockchain.md

 ```

 Okay!
 That was a lot of information - so let's summarize it quickly before we forget:

-* the hash should have a fixed size.
+* the hashing function should produce an output/hash that has a fixed size.
 * you should not be able to guess the input by looking at the output (no recognizable patterns in the output hash).
 * no two inputs should give the same hash.
-* the hash should be sufficiently hard to reverse-engineer (computationally speaking).
+* the hash should be extremely hard to reverse-engineer (computationally speaking).
 * computing the hash should be computationally efficient.

-In the context of cryptocurrencies like Bitcoin, the transactions are taken as an input and run through a hashing algorithm (Bitcoin uses SHA-256) which gives an output of a fixed length.

-Repeating this from Wikipedia: _A hash function is any function that can be used to map data of arbitrary size to data of a fixed size.
-The values returned by a hash function are called hash values, hash codes, digests, or simply hashes.
-A cryptographic hash function allows one to easily verify that some input data maps to a given hash value, but if the input data is unknown, it is deliberately difficult to reconstruct it (or any equivalent alternatives) by knowing the stored hash value._
+If you understand these fundamental properties of hashing, then you have the necessary knowledge to understand how hashing is used in blockchains and cryptocurrencies (bitcoin, altcoins).
+We will dive into this in another lesson, but I'll give you a sneak peek for now.
+Let's say a bitcoin transaction took place and the transaction details are the input and it is sent to the hashing function which produces a hash.
+This hash is easy to verify (hard but doable), but, you cannot guess the transaction details from just looking at the hash.
+This adds a level of security!
+But, I must tell you that this is just the tip of the iceberg - we need to study a little more about concepts like proof-of-work, double-spending, etc. to fully grasp the use of hashing in cryptocurrencies.

 [<< Back to the tutorials homepage](https://cryptochainery.github.io/)